-- Continue to work on various scholarship applications. - o Inform your counselor of any grant, scholarship, or financial aid awards you receive. - □ Respond to college acceptance notices as received. - Be sure to meet your college's deadline for financial aid.
+- □ Continue to work on various scholarship applications. - o Inform your counselor of any grants, scholarships, or financial aid awards you receive. - □ Respond to college acceptance notices as received. - Be sure to meet your college's deadline for financial aid.

 March